 Tragically, some victims of trafficking may not even realise they are being exploited.
 A lot of undocumented migrants find themselves in a modern slavery ring after paying a people smuggler to organise a job for them and their journey to the UK, and unwittingly become part of a trafficking ring in the process.

-Also, victims of exploitation are often unwilling to co-operate with the police for two primary reasons.
+Victims of exploitation are often also unwilling to co-operate with the police for two primary reasons.
 Firstly, they are so terrified of their traffickers and what they might do to them that they do not feel open to talk about their experiences.
 Secondly, they are acutely aware of their own status as an illegal immigrant, and so are reluctant to report any mistreatment they experience in case this is discovered.

 Furthermore, despite the Modern Slavery Act 2015 being implemented to stop these kinds of exploitation, it’s effectiveness is limited by the lack of funding being invested into the issue.
 This in turn means that police officers and other authorities have neither the training nor the resources to appropriately identify and help victims of modern slavery, which means that a large number of people continue to suffer after failing to be detected or helped in the right way.